nalimuradov/subreddit_recommender/README.md

 A higher **recommendation score** means there is a much higher overlap when compared to the average.
 On the other hand, a 0% score means that there is an average amount of overlap and therefore no correlation.

 A *tf-idf* inspired statistic is used to drown out the extremely popular subreddits.
-Some subreddits such as **/r/Askreddit** are so popular that they are constantly recommended, but if we track how the subreddits are distributed, we can adjust their impact on the rankings accordingly.
+Some subreddits such as **/r/Askreddit** are so popular that they are constantly recommended, but if we track their distribution, we can adjust their impact on the rankings accordingly.